faraz9993/All_EIC_DevOps_Training/Day_14_Task.md

 ### Day 14: In this task, I have done a set up of a CI/CD pipeline using Jenkins to streamline the deployment process of a simple Java application.

-First of all, I created a simple application in Java as App.Java which is given below:
+### First of all, I created a simple application in Java as App.java which is given below:

 ```
 package com.example;